hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 * `reserved_concurrent_executions` - (Optional) The amount of reserved concurrent executions for this lambda function.
 A value of `0` disables lambda from being triggered and `-1` removes any concurrency limitations.
 Defaults to Unreserved Concurrency Limits `-1`.
 See [Managing Concurrency][9]
 * `publish` - (Optional) Whether to publish creation/change as new Lambda Function Version.
 Defaults to `false`.
 * `vpc_config` - (Optional) Provide this to allow your function to access your VPC.
 Fields documented below.
 See [Lambda in VPC][7]
-* `environment` - (Optional) The Lambda environment's configuration settings.
-Fields documented below.
+* `environment` - (Optional) A mapping of environment variables to supply to the Lambda function.
 * `kms_key_arn` - (Optional) The ARN for the KMS encryption key.
 * `source_code_hash` - (Optional) Used to trigger updates.
 Must be set to a base64-encoded SHA256 hash of the package file specified with either `filename` or `s3_key`.
 The usual way to set this is `${base64sha256(file("file.zip"))}`, where "file.zip" is the local filename of the lambda function source archive.
 * `tags` - (Optional) A mapping of tags to assign to the object.